-Figure competition workouts build a lean, fit and muscular feminine body, perfect for sexy posing suits, stunning heels, sparkles… to achieve such muscle density and definition you have to implement some high-intensity figure competition workouts.
+Figure competition workouts build a lean, fit and muscular feminine body, perfect for sexy posing suits, stunning heels, sparkles, etc. To achieve such muscle density and definition you have to implement some high-intensity figure competition workouts.

 - Muscle density